England Win Cricket World Cup After Super Over Drama - UrduPoint

 With two runs required off the final ball, wicketkeeper Jos Buttler and Jason Roy combined to run out Guptill as he came back for the second.

-Both sides finished on 15 so England won due to a tie-break rule because they hit the most boundaries.
+Both sides finished on 15 so England won due to a tie-break rule because they hit more boundaries.

+After defeats in previous finals against Pakistan in 1992, Australia in 1987 and the West Indies in 1979, it was a cathartic moment for English cricket.

+Morgan and his team-mates were cheered to the rafters by the ecstatic capacity crowd at Lord's as they joined Bobby Moore's 1966 footballers and Martin Johnson's rugby union team of 2003 as England's World Cup winners.